-Fundraising in Tasmania is regulated by the Office of Consumer Affairs and Fair Trading (CAFT), and the Tasmanian Liquor and Gaming Commission.
+Fundraising in Tasmania is regulated by Consumer Building and Occupational Services and the Tasmanian Liquor and Gaming Commission.

-The Collections for Charities Act 2011 (Tas) applies to anyone who asks a member of the public to make a donation for a charitable purpose in Tasmania (called ‘soliciting for a charitable purpose’).
+The Collections for Charities Act 2011 (Tas) applies to anyone who asks a member of the public to make a donation for a charitable purpose in Tasmania.
 This includes money, goods or services donated or bequeathed.

-In Tasmania, collecting for a charitable purpose means any request for donations made in person, or by mail, fax, telephone, email, documents left on premises, or through the internet.
+Collecting for a charitable purpose includes any request for donations made in person, or by mail, fax, telephone, email, documents left on premises, or through the internet.
 It also includes any appeals through the media (newspaper, radio or television).

 Approval to fundraise in Tasmania may be required for some individuals or organisations.
 These include: